chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 - Benja announces, "We have a choice.
 We can tear each other apart, or we can come together and build a better world.
 It’s not too late.
 I still believe we can be One-Kumandra again."
 - Benja unsheathes his sword.
 “Shall we return to dinner?”
 	- Tension fills the air.
 Eyes dart around, who's making the first move?
+- An crossbow points at Benja’s heart.
-- An arrow strikes Benja in the leg.
+	- He deflects it — it lands in his leg.
 He crumples.
 	- "Bà!"
 Raya cries.
 	- Everyone rushes past them into the Circle.
 - Hands grope at the Gem, until…